 I know that if I could afford it, I’d rather spend my money on a flight to see my family than on buying them all sweaters.

 If giving is important to you, prioritize who is on your gift-giving list.
-Sure it’d be nice to include everyone in your life, but not everyone is going make the cut.
+Sure it’d be nice to include everyone in your life, but unfortunately, not everyone is going to make the cut.

 If you haven’t already done so, figure out how much you can actually afford to spend on the holidays – without getting yourself into debt or financial trouble!